MONTANA COWBOY HALL OF FAME LEGACY INDUCTION

 In 1915, Slim was old enough and able to stay on the Rosebud and file his homestead.
 He built his cabin and worked on his claim for the majority of that year.

 In 1917, war was declared on Germany.
 Slim served in World War I, traveling to the Philippines, Hawaii, Guam, and Manila where he developed a fever from a smallpox vaccine, dropping 45 pounds.
 Once the fever broke, he was shipped out on the US Army Transport ‘General Crook’.
 The Transport was headed to Vladivostok, Siberia where he stayed until the war ended.
-Ironically, General Crook fought on the battlefield Slim ultimately lived and ranched on in Montana.
+Ironically, General Crook fought on the battlefield Slim ultimately lived and ranched in Montana.

 After moving back to Montana, Slim and his brother, Andy, bought a neighboring ranch that joined his homestead, expanding his holdings to 5,000 acres.
 Andy did not enjoy the ranching business and moved on.